eclipse-vertx/vertx-sql-client/README.md

-# High performance reactive Postgres Client
+# Reactive Postgres Client

 [![Build Status](https://travis-ci.org/vietj/reactive-pg-client.svg?branch=master)](https://travis-ci.org/vietj/reactive-pg-client)

-## Why ?

-_PgClient_ provides a simple API close to Postgres while focusing on scalability and low overhead.
+The Reactive Postgres Client is a client for Postgres with a straightforward API focusing on scalability and low overhead.

-It is reactive and non blocking, allowing to handle many database connections with a single thread.
+The client is reactive and non blocking, allowing to handle many database connections with a single thread.

 ## Features

+- Event driven
+- Lightweight
-- lightweight
+- Built-in connection pooling
-- prepared queries caching
+- Prepared queries caching
-- publish / subscribe using Postgres `NOTIFY/LISTEN`
+- Publish / subscribe using Postgres `NOTIFY/LISTEN`
-- batch support
+- Batch and cursor support
-- cursor streaming
+- Row streaming
-- command pipeling
+- Command pipeling
+- RxJava 1 and RxJava 2 support
+- Direct memory to object without unnecessary copies
+- Java 8 Date and Time support
+- SSL/TLS support
+- HTTP/1.x CONNECT, SOCKS4a or SOCKS5 proxy support

 ## Using Postgres Client